CRNA School Requirements: How to Get Into CRNA School

 4. Prerequisite Courses

-Remember when you applied to nursing school you had to complete a list of prerequisites?
+Remember when you had to complete a list of prerequisites before you could get accepted into nursing school?
 The same process applies to CRNA school requirements.
-You may be asked to complete specific classes before starting your CRNA program.
-While these classes differ from school to school, here are some common ones:
+You may be asked to complete specific classes before starting your program.
+Although CRNA prerequisites aren’t exactly the same everywhere, many schools expect similar foundational classes.
+Here are a few you might need:

 - Statistics